-Your vehicle has halogen headlight bulbs.
-Handle the bulb by its plastic case and protect the glass from contact with your skin or hard objects.
+Your vehicle uses halogen headlight bulbs.
+When replacing a bulb, handle it by its plastic case and protect the glass from contact with your skin or hard objects.
 If you touch the glass, clean it with denatured alcohol and a clean cloth.